floyd-run/engine/docs/bookings.md

 ## History

-Cancelled and expired bookings retain their allocations with `active: false`.
+Canceled and expired bookings retain their allocations with `active: false`.
 This preserves the full record of what was booked — which resource, which time range — even after the booking is no longer blocking time.

-This is useful for AI agents that need context to make decisions (e.g., "the customer cancelled their 3pm — rebook at 4pm").
+This is useful for AI agents that need context to make decisions (e.g., "the customer canceled their 3pm — rebook at 4pm").

 ## The "physics" (what you can rely on)